 The Iranian Writers’ Association again responded to the latest developments, saying “The judiciary is determined to imprison these three writers.
 And at this point, with the coronavirus spreading so rapidly throughout the country and taking so many lives, does it mean anything other than that security and judicial officials want to send their critics to be sacrificed?
 The issuance of such rulings and statements by the judiciary of the Islamic Republic is a clear and obvious sign that this institution is not adhering to the most basic moral and human rights standards.”

 On the evening of March 10, 2020, Bektash Abtin wrote on his Instagram page that he, along with Keyvan Bajan and Reza Khandan Mahabadi, had been summoned to Branch 1 of the Holy Martyrs Court, so that their prison sentence could be enforced.
 The summons required them to present themselves to the court within four days.
-Later developments deferred the start of the sentences, however, and as of early May 2020 the three have yet to begin their prison terms.

 About the Iranian Writers’ Association